-• The column in the import data that contains the string values should not be mapped to a destination column.

-• An Integer work column must be created to hold the identity values that are looked up from the dimension table.
+- The column in the import data that contains the string values should not be mapped to a destination column. - An Integer work column must be created to hold the identity values that are looked up from the dimension table.
 This column is then mapped to the Integer column on the destination table that needs the identity values.

 Additionally, if the string value in the import data does not currently exist in the dimension table, you can optionally add new records to the dimension table as part of the import.
-However, this is only supported when the string value is the alternate key and the key column is an identity key.